 Gas & Oil Well Cementing Properties

-Cements have various properties that are important to drilling personnel in the oil & gas rigs, such properties are as following:
+Cements have various properties that are important to drilling personnel in the oil & gas rigs, such properties are as follows:

 - Thickening time.